MENU

 Health check/stress check

-Every year, we provide health checkups to all employees.
-The health checkup attendance rate in 2024 was 97.6% (single entity).
-We also encourage consultations with industrial physicians and re-examinations, and as a company, we strive to improve the health of our employees.
-We also conduct stress checks and work to improve health.
-We also have an external consultation desk with counselors, etc.
+Every year, we conduct health checkups for all our employees.
+In 2024, the health checkup participation rate was 97.6% (standalone).
+We also encourage consultations with industrial physicians and follow-up examinations, and as a company, we strive to improve the health of our employees.
+We also conduct stress checks as part of our health initiatives.
+We have also established external consultation services, such as counselors.
+In 2025, the stress check participation rate was 93.3% (standalone).

 Thorough assurance of safety, security and quality